coreman14/ST-Character-Pack-HTML/README.md

 Error: cannot identify image file "C:\\StudentTransfer\\A deal with the devil\\characters\\corneliasaya\\a\\faces\\face\\0.png".
 Please convert the file to png or webp.
 ```

-When this happens, bring image into a photo editor and save it.
+When this happens, bring image into a photo editor, and save it.
 Or if there is more than one, run the files through a converter.

 I use [XNConvert](https://www.xnview.com/en/xnconvert/link), but there are many options.
 If you happen to do this, you can also convert the files to WEBP as they take up less space.
 Google has [utilities](https://developers.google.com/speed/webp/docs/precompiled) for doing from the command line.